 The SUNY-system first requires the submission of the Letter Of Intent: Graduate Degree Program Form (notification that is sent out to SUNY campuses).
 The Graduate School will assist in preparing the Letter, as well as submitting it to the SUNY-system.
 Before embarking on the preparation of a LOI, please discuss your ideas with the Dean of your unit and the Dean of The Graduate School.
 Before embarking on the preparation of the LOI, please discuss your ideas with the Dean of your unit and the Dean of The Graduate School.

 Upon completion of a draft of the LOI, please send an electronic copy to The Graduate School.

 2. Formal Proposal

-Revisions to graduate degrees must also be approved by The Graduate School.
+Revisions to graduate degrees must be approved by The Graduate School.
 Depending on the type and extent of revision, approval by SUNY and NYSED may also be required.
-Revisions cannot be posted or advertized if they haven't been approved.
+Revisions cannot be posted or advertised if they haven't been approved.
 Please use the SUNY guidelines provided when drafting the proposal and submit your proposal to the Associate Dean of The Graduate School.

 The proposal will be reviewed by the Curriculum Committee and also by the Graduate Council.

-Revisions to graduate programs, such as grievance procedures, exam deadlines and policies, and academic probation policies, should be discussed with The Graduate School.
+Policy and procedural revisions to graduate programs, such as grievance procedures, exam deadlines and policies, and academic probation policies, should also be discussed with The Graduate School.
 The Graduate School can assist with ensuring that programs are aligned with national best practices in graduate education.

 Articulation agreements (between any Binghamton University department/school and an external department/school/university) must be approved by The Graduate School and may require additional approvals, depending on the type of arrangement and institutions involved.
 Articulation agreements include the exchange of graduate students between institutions without paying additional tuition and must follow SUNY-system guidelines.

-Last Updated: 3/25/13
+Last Updated: 2/19/14